Long313/test_frontend/README.md

    *2.1.You can clone project by run:`
     git clone `https://github.com/Long313/test_frontend.git`

     *2.2.
 Install node_modules folder by run:`
     npm install

-   *2.3.In the project directory, you can run project:
+    *2.3.In the project directory, you can run project: npm start
-    npm start

 # 3.Features
     In this project, it has three pages with features:
         *First, the homepage:
          - Show all list product.
          - Search product by product name.
          - When you scroll down auto loadmore new 20 products .
          - Auto scroll top when click button scroll top.
          - Redirect to category product page when click item at sidebar.
          - When you click product redirect detail product page.
+         - Sort items following name or item's price.

         *Second, the product detail page:
          - Display information of product.

         *Third, the category product page:
          - Show all products of the same type.

 # 4. Project folder structure
     /src